What to expect from first El Niño in 5 years | WKRG.com

 (NEXSTAR) – El Niño is back with a vengeance.
-After years of back to back La Niña, this winter will be Florida’s first in five years with an El Niño pattern in place.
+After years of back to back La Niña, this winter will be the first in five years with an El Niño pattern in place.

 The last time we saw El Niño was in the winter of 2018 to 2019, and even that year’s El Niño was substantially weaker than the one we’re seeing now.